Tsaftaridis/Virtual_echo/README.md

 - Low-cost implementation using open-source tools
 - Cross-platform compatibility for end users with minimal technological requirements

+## Key case development steps

+1. Define objectives: Our primary aim was to create test cases to evaluate the effectiveness of the formalized echocardiography training method.
+While the cases had an educational component, their main purpose was assessment.
+We focused on echocardiographic learning within the context of clinical scenarios, rather than solely on image interpretation.
+2. Develop Case Content: a) Outline learning objectives for each case b) Construct relevant questions around key learning points c) Identify necessary supporting materials (e.g. ECG traces, lab values)
+3. Source Multimedia: a) Utilize open-source or appropriately licensed images and audio files b) If using original content, ensure proper informed consent and stakeholder agreement
+4. Technical Implementation: a) Author cases using Twine notation in a text editor: basic understanding of HTML, CSS, and JavaScript is beneficial.
+Support for Twine notation is available in active online communities of contributors and maintainers c) Export cases as standalone files or integrate into an existing website d) Implement CI/CD workflow for iterative development if applicable.
+The simplicity with which cases can be created means that they can be deployed in a traditional lecture context as well.\cite{marei_collaborative_2019, quail_twine_2023}
+5. Determine Distribution Methods: Options include: a) Local creation and direct file sharing via email or messaging platforms b) Hosting on a simple dedicated server c) Implementing a continuous integration/continuous deployment (CI/CD) pipeline using GitHub Pages or similar frameworks for collaborative development
+6. Data collection: a) Integrate form submission functionality for result reporting.
+Spreadsheet integration may be preferable to our approach of receiving results as simple text. b) Request result reports via email, manually submitted by the trainees.
+\end{enumerate}

 ## Technical Stack

 - Twine/SugarCube 2.30.0 for scenario coding